andyjeffries/bjj-knowledgebase/README.md

 - Keeping them tightly to you, roll on to your back
 - Establish your other foot as a hook and seatbelt control with your arms to gain [back control](#position-back-mount), not lying flat on your back though, more on your side (so you don't carry their weight)

+## Trap and roll

+Steps:

+- Grab one wrist (with the same hand, left-left or right-right) and pull it to the opposite side
+- With your opposite hand grab the tricep (to stop them pulling it back out)
+- Bring your tricep-grip-hand's foot to trap their foot
+- Bridge and roll, end up in their [full guard](#position-full-guard) - not ideal but better, then you can work to pass

 ## Pull guard

 Steps: